Linear Regression Acceleration XAUUSD Technical Analysis and XAUUSD Signals

 Implementation of Linear Acceleration Regression

-The Linear Regression Acceleration indicator allows for the following; stock index price selection, regression periods, smoothing of raw stock index price before applying the regression and selection of the smoothing type.
+The Linear Regression Acceleration indicator allows for the following; gold price selection, regression periods, smoothing of raw gold price before applying the regression and selection of the smoothing type.

 The resulting regression slope is displayed as a bi-colored histogram that oscillates above & below 0.